Specialised BPD Therapy

 On revision of the existing treatment protocol for BPD, client involvement is one of the most important factors for creating changes.
 Essentially, treatment for BPD would not succeed unless the therapeutic alliance is built on the agreement of therapeutic goals and strategies.

-In other words, a case formulation should be a ‘shared understanding’ of the origin and nature of the presenting problems.
+There should be a ‘shared understanding’ of the origin and nature of the presenting problems.
 It is not something that the therapist alone decide on, but an ongoing thread of discussion and negotiation.

 Hope and faith